Analyzing User Behavior Within Continuous Gambling Systems

 How Sessions Typically End

 One of the clearest indicators of system-driven behavior is how sessions conclude.
 Most do not end because users feel satisfied or complete.
-They end when an external factor breaks the flow—such as depleted credits, physical fatigue, or an outside interruption.
+They end when an external factor breaks the flow—such as depleted credits, physical fatigue, or outside interruption.

 When environments minimize stop signals and smooth out natural friction points, voluntary disengagement becomes unlikely.
 Behavior continues not because users actively choose to persist, but because nothing within the system clearly signals an ending.